Rade58/next-ecommerce-prisma/README.md

 # SEARCH FOR PRODUCTS

-I WILL IMPLEMENT THIS BY USING [THIS FROM MATERIAL UI](https://material-ui.com/components/autocomplete/#autocomplete)
+WE CAN IMPLEMENT THIS BY USING [THIS FROM MATERIAL UI](https://material-ui.com/components/autocomplete/#autocomplete)

+BUT LETS BUILT IT FROM SCRATCH